Tackling global inequality through collaborative trade

 —-.

 RTAsRegional Trade Agreement.
 Refer to reciprocal trade agreement between two or more partners, not necessarily belonging to the same region.
 RTA is an exception to the WTO rule of non-discrimination.
 WTO members are permitted to enter into an RTA under specific conditions.
 (WTO, 2023a).
 WTO members are obliged to notify the RTAs in which they participate.
 All of the WTO's members have notified participation in one or more RTAs (some members are party to 20 or more).
-Notifications may also refer to the accession of new parties to an agreement that already exists. make it easier for countries to engage in trade, encourage investment and limit trading costs.
-Since the inception of the GATTThe General Agreement on Tariffs and Trade (GATT) is a multilateral agreement, originally negotiated in 1947 in Geneva among 23 countries, to reduce tariffs and other trade barriers.
-It provides a framework for periodic multilateral negotiations on trade liberalisation -—
+Notifications may also refer to the accession of new parties to an agreement that already exists. are a tool to facilitate countries’ engagement in trade, encourage investment and limit trading costs.
+The number of RTAs in force has increased significantly, from 22 in 1990 to 365 as of March 2024 -—

 – ‒